Ding Junhui: Fifth ranking event win (2011/2012)

-At the 2011 Wuxi Classic, Ding lost to Mark Selby 5–6 in the semi-finals, failing to reach the tournament's final for the first time.
+At the 2011 Wuxi Classic, Ding lost 5–6 to Mark Selby in the semi-finals, failing to reach the tournament's final for the first time.
 At the World Cup, Ding and Liang Wenbo partnered to represent China.
 They won the final, 4–2, against Northern Ireland.
 Ding lost 2–5 against Stuart Bingham in the first round of the Australian Goldfields Open.
 At the second event of the Players Tour Championship, Ding reached the final but lost 0–4 against Judd Trump.
 Ding was knocked out by Neil Robertson 6–2 in the quarter-finals of the 2011 UK Championship.
 Ronnie O'Sullivan defeated Ding in the Masters for the third time in his career, losing in the first round 4–6.

 Ding beat Mark Selby in the 2012 Welsh Open to win his fifth ranking tournament and £30,000.
 Ding's form continued.
 He won the 2012 Championship League tournament and a place in the 2012 Premier League.
 Ding reached the semi-finals of the China Open but was eliminated after losing 3–6 to eventual winner Peter Ebdon.
-Ding ended the season with a defeat in the first round of the World Championship, losing to Ryan Day 10–9 having had a 9–6 lead.
-After the match, Ding criticized the condition of the tables at the event and the attitude of the audience, saying both were "rubbish".
+Ding ended the season with a defeat in the first round of the World Championship, losing 9–10 to Ryan Day having had a 9–6 lead.
+After the match, Ding criticised the condition of the tables at the event and the attitude of the audience, saying both were "rubbish".
 He finished the year ranked world number 11, having dropped seven places during the season.